sundios/google-visibility-score/README.md

 1. **Get Api Keys**:  In order to get our Search console data we need to make sure we have our API Keys saved on the `/google-visibilty-score/api_keys` folder under the name `client_secrets.json`

-To get they key please follow this tutorial.
+To get they key please follow this [link](https://developers.google.com/webmaster-tools/search-console-api/v1/configure).

 2. **Run oauth.py**: The next step is to authorize and get the `authorizedcreds.dat` file.
 To do this we should go to `/google-visibilty-score/scripts` and run the oatuh.py file.